hyperledger-labs/splice-wallet-kernel/README.md

 The project is currently (2nd of June, 2025) in its infancy.

 # Architecture

+For a quick overview look at the [Wallet Kernel Problem Statement](docs/WalletKernelProblemStatement.pdf).
 TODD: Define architecture of the project.

 ## Contributing

-For information about contributing to the Splice Wallet Kernel, please refer to the [Contributing Guide](Documents/CONTRIBUTING.md).
+For information about contributing to the Splice Wallet Kernel, please refer to the [Contributing Guide](docs/CONTRIBUTING.md).
 ## Testing
 TODO: Make Testing guide.